 When you can objectively score all of your calls, you can also implement incentive programs and competitions that reward high-performing agents and do so fairly.
 When your agents know that they will be equitably recognized for providing great service, they’re more likely to put in the extra effort to make sure every call is handled perfectly.

 Great customer experience doesn’t rely on agent call handling alone.
 Poor call handling caused by misrouted calls and long hold times turns customers off before they even have a chance to talk to a person.

-With Invoca for Sales, you can also assure that calls are routed properly by connecting the call to the digital experience the customer had before they picked up the phone.
+With Invoca, you can also assure that calls are routed properly by connecting the call to the digital experience the customer had before they picked up the phone.
 This means that customers who need support stay out of the sales department queues and high-intent customers get routed to the right agent without being transferred.
 This reduces your contact center costs, increases efficiency, and allows your sales agents to spend more time with revenue-generating customers.

 In industries like healthcare and financial services, it’s imperative that your agents are following compliance guidelines on every single call.
 That means you have to analyze every call, not just a sample, to avoid costly fines and penalties.
 With conversation intelligence from Invoca, you can monitor all of your agent conversations for non-compliant language.
 Since conversation analytics are delivered directly after the call ends, you can also address compliance issues immediately instead of days or weeks later when the agent could have potentially handled hundreds of calls in a non-compliant manner.